shristi76/GraphicGig/Parallax Effect/README.md

 ## **Submission Guideline:**

 - Submit the .txt file containing the link of your Figma file  of both Design & Prototype.
+- Use your GITHUB username as .txt file name.
 - Make sure to submit the file under the Folder named *"Parallax Effect"*

 > This task is of 5**0 points** 🏆🏆🏆🏆🏆